JasiHime/jasihime.github.io/webpage/docs/quickstart.md

 ## Data Management
 Data is an important part of HPC.
 Where and how to store your data is important for efficient usage of the platform.

 All storage available is to be used for the duration of your work.
 It is not expected to provide long term/primary storage.
 The data will assumed to be transient with only limited protection.
 As the HPC is not a primary storage solution, we recommend storing all HPC data, you can’t afford to lose in a primary, safe location like a centralised storage system provided by your school or a Team within Microsoft Teams.
-You can use Rclone to manage your data from MARS.

 ### Storage Spaces